bitrix24/b24restdocs/api-reference/crm/universal/crm-item-update.md

 - `field_n` — field name
 - `value_n` — new field value

 Each CRM entity type has its own set of fields.
-This means that the set of fields for updating a Lead does not have to match the set of fields for updating a Contact or SPA.
+This means that the set of fields for modifying a Lead does not have to match the set of fields for modifying a Contact or SPA.

 The list of available fields for each entity type is described [below](#parametr-fields).